phawitpp/SuperLandmine/README.md

 You can config the features in config/Superlandmine.cfg
 - Set the min/max amount of the landmine to be spawn
-- Enable/Disable -> Landmine sound, Outside Spawning, Enemy trigger
+- Enable/Disable -> Landmine sound, Outside Spawning, Enemy trigger, Default landmine spawn rate

 ## Installation
 ** Require BepInEx installed first